kyegomez/tree-of-thoughts/README.md

 ## Roadmap

+Provide ready to use generate thoughts function

+Provide ready to use evaluate states function

 ### Multi-Modality Tree of Thoughts 🌐🌳

 The next big advancement for the Tree of Thoughts algorithm is to extend it to multi-modality, enabling it to handle not only text but also images, audio, and other data types.
 This will bring us closer to multi-modal superintelligence.